rasika1995/deliveroo-backend/README.md

 # deliveroo-backend

-This is a sample backend-project on managing restaurant delivery system
+This is a sample backend project on managing a delivery system for the restaurants.

 ## Requirements